hensm/fx_cast/README.md

 * #### `dist/app/`
    ... contains the bridge binary and manifest with the path pointing that binary. `install-manifest` copies this manifest to the proper location (or adds its current location to the registry).
 * #### `dist/ext/`
-    ... contains the built extension in the format `fx_cast-<version>.zip` in addition to the unpacked extension at `dist/ext/unpacked/`.
+    ... contains the unpacked extension.

 Watching ext changes: